ffiondavies/Datacamp/TrackProposal.md

 ###### Learning Objectives

-1. Learner will be able to load the iris dataset using scikit learn
+1. Learner will be able to load the Iris Dataset using scikit learn
 2. Learner will be able to apply a Linear Regression Model to the Iris dataset and classify species of the Iris
 3. Learner will be able to explore results by changing model parameters to evaluate and improve model performance